Special needs students at Tennessee Pizza Hut allegedly told to hurry up for ‘regular people’

 "No one is authorized to speak on behalf of the company here, but I can give you this hot line number if you want it, and no one's allowed to record," an employee said.

-WREG left a message on the media hotline and reached out through email but have not heard back from Pizza Hut.
+WREG left a message on the media hotline and reached out through email.
+We received the following statement from a Pizza Hut spokesperson.

+We’re aware of the concerns that were raised and in no way does this reflect our standard of serving the community and providing every guest with excellent service.
+Our local franchisee has been in contact with the school principal to offer our apologies to the students and teachers.
+We look forward to working with school officials to address the situation and hope to welcome the class back into the restaurant soon.

 Shawn Kimble, superintendent of Lauderdale County Schools, said he would be meeting with teachers and administrators Monday afternoon to get all the facts about what happened, and he would be contacting Pizza Hut's corporate offices